Buying real estate in Phnom Penh?

 What's a realistic budget to get a comfortable property in Phnom Penh as of 2026?

-As of early 2026, a realistic minimum budget to get a comfortable property in Phnom Penh as a foreigner is around $150,000 (600 million riel or approximately €127,000), which opens up better-located one-bedroom condos in livable neighborhoods.
+As of early 2026, a realistic minimum budget to get a comfortable condo in Phnom Penh is around $150,000 (about 600 million KHR or roughly 138,000 EUR), which puts you into a proper one-bedroom in a location you would actually enjoy living in.

 What can I get with a $200k budget in Phnom Penh as of 2026?